Vera Lynn: Career

 She began performing publicly at the age of seven and adopted her maternal grandmother Margaret's maiden name "Lynn" as her stage name when she was eleven.
-Aged 11, she joined a juvenile troupe called Madame Harris's Kracker Kabaret Kids and early in 1933 she was spotted by Howard Baker who invited her to join his band.
-In turn, she was taken on by Billy Cotton and briefly toured with his band in 1934 before returning to Howard Baker.
+Aged 11, she joined a juvenile troupe called Madame Harris's Kracker Kabaret Kids.
+Early in 1933 she was spotted by Howard Baker, who invited her to join his band.
+In turn, she was taken on by Billy Cotton and briefly toured with his band in 1934 before returning to Baker.

-It was with Baker that she made her first record, on 17 February 1935, with a song called "It's Home".
+It was with Baker that she made her first record on 17 February 1935, "It's Home".
 Her first radio broadcast, with the Joe Loss Orchestra, was made on 21 August 1935.
 At this point she appeared on records released by dance bands including those of Loss and of Charlie Kunz.
 In 1936, her first solo record was released on the Crown label, "Up the Wooden Hill to Bedfordshire".
 This label was absorbed by Decca Records in 1938.
 She supported herself by working as an administrative assistant to the head of a shipping management company in London's East End.
 After a short stint with Loss she stayed with Kunz for a year or so during which she recorded several standard musical pieces.
-She joined the Ambrose band in 1937, and remained with him until 1940, when she went solo.
+She joined the Ambrose band in 1937 and remained with him until 1940, when she went solo.